GnarvelousOne/GnarvelousGrowbrain_0.1/README.txt

 This is completely antithetical to the values of the GG, and the idea of human autonomy.
 These companies want profits, and whether they know it or not their actions serve to maintain the power imbalance of producer and consumer.
 This happens through the company maintaining possesion the user’s data on their servers, extracting monthly rents, and controlling the entire experience through proprietary closed software; the farmer must adapt to fit the companies’ idea of how to do things.

 Overall, any decisions made by these companies must serve the main goal of remaining profitable and competitive in the marketplace.
-By trying to exist and play ball within the currently collapsing capitalist catastrophe in it’s languishing lustful Loathrian late stage, these companies may not even survive for long.
+By trying to exist and play ball within the currently collapsing capitalist catastrophe in it’s languishing lustful Lotharian late stage, these companies may not even survive for long.
 Everything is now an overhyped start-up.
 They can all be compromised by hackers or governments, and almost all require web access to work at all.
 They often provide only the software, forcing the user to buy 3rd party hardware which adds yet another disadvantageous relationship of consumer supplicating itself to the producer.

 Additionally, modern software is often dumbed down to the point of insult.
 If we are to advance and survive as a species, the survivors need to level up their own understanding of technology.
 We must stretch in order to reach new heights, the opposite of these mindless apps which encourage us to push the feeder bar for another treat.
 The truth is we all can and should become programmers.
 Not as you see in large tech companies where once again the individual finds themselves performing one simple task repeatedly like a cog in the machine, rather, we can be the entire company at once, in a way that directly benefits ourselves.
 The future is now, old man.